 JURIST is a university-based academic gateway to authoritative legal instruction, information, and scholarship online.

 A leading online resource for international arbitration research, Kluwer Arbitration contains a wealth of primary and secondary sources, including the full text of bilateral investment treaties, arbitration conventions, national legislation, and ICC cases and awards.
 Additional content is provided by the International Council for Commercial Arbitration, the Institute for Transnational Arbitration, and the International Arbitration Institute.
+NOTE: full-text access to Kluwer Arbitration content requires a CCH Intelliconnect username and password.

 Focusing on the heavily regulated industries of securities, communications, finance, technology, and energy, Knowledge Mosaic provides the latest industry, agency, federal court, and legislative news, as well as law firm memos from hundreds of leading firms on regulatory issues.
 Personalized "watchlists" may be set up to track specific topics for new developments.